 Pre Operative Care

-Inform your surgeon of any allergies, all medical conditions, and any medication that you are taking (both prescription and non-prescription).
+• Inform the surgeon of any allergies, all medical conditions, and any medication that currently taking (both prescription and non-prescription).

 Post Operative Care